 - Reduce data usage on your device by following these steps, and pause any software updates for the period of your assessment.

-- Reduce traffic on your network: If there are other devices connected in your location, ask the owners to disconnect or minimise WiFi usage as far as possible (e.g. re-scheduling video conferences, avoiding streaming videos / lowering streaming quality).
+- Reduce traffic on your network: If there are other devices connected in your location, disconnect or minimise WiFi usage as far as possible (e.g. re-scheduling video conferences, avoiding streaming videos / lowering streaming quality).

 During the assessment